How

 Danny California was really the first guy to set

-the bench mark in aesthetics for these sidecars.
+the bench mark in aesthetics for these sidecars

-shops do sell these high end premium restoration
+a few shops do sell these high end premium restoration

 Chang Jiang 750 sidecars and the quality of work